NickGrunert/master-thesis/modules/01_using_sam.typ

   text(lang:"en")[
     = Using SAM for zero-shot segmentation
     In this chapter, we will initiate the experimental phase concerning the usability of #abr("SAM") in the context of roof segmentation.
-    The objective is to ascertain the necessary input data to facilitate effective segmentations and to determine the optimal utilization of #abr("SAM") to achieve this objective.
+    The objective is to ascertain the necessary input data to facilitate effective segmentations and to determine the optimal utilisation of #abr("SAM") to achieve this objective.

     == Images <section:sam:images>
     This section will shortly list the types of images that will be used in the evaluation.